JimmyKenMerchant/jimmy-codeviewer/README.txt

 Both 'codeview' series and 'articleloader' series do not support loading by post titles.
 Because post titles can not be guaranteed for unique naming, cross-site scripting attacks may occur by rewriting contents of "jArticles" on junior graded users (such as "jFellow").
 Post ID and post slug have its unique naming.
 In extending or modifying this plugin, make sure NOT to use post titles for loading "jArticles".
 This plugin prohibit to load "jArticles" which don't be published by senior graded users (such as "Editor").
 Senior graded users should pay attention to investigate SVGs, JavaScript and other scripts in "jArticles" for stopping any malicious activities before publishing "jArticles".

-In PHP, 0, '', "", '0', "0", array() and null means FALSE in boolean check, TRUE in empty check [empty()].
-Besides, "\0" stores null character in String.
+In PHP, `0`, `''`, `""`, `'0'`, `"0"`, `array()` and null means FALSE in boolean check, TRUE in empty check, `empty()` .
+Besides, `"\0"` stores null character in String.
 This means no empty.
 C language recognizes null character such as null terminator (recognized as End of String).
 This difference between PHP and C language is used by hackers.
 To prevent possible null byte injection, I added a method to erase every null character in every relevant shortcode.

 Every attribute in shortcodes seems like to be String type.
 Check shortcode_parse_atts in shortcodes.php in wp-includes.
 This function uses a set of shorcode attributes as a text.
 Therefore, for example, if you want some number as Integer type, you need cast the value to Integer type.
-PHP's integer cast uses 'atoi', a C language function.
+PHP's integer cast uses `atoi()`, a C language function.

 = What will you do here in the future? =

 I'm thinking of making a GUI tool in this plugin.
 If you have some curious, please note it in the support forum of this plugin.

 == Upgrade Notice ==
-= 1.0.3 =
+= 1.0.4 =
-Please upgrade because of fixing bugs and having new futures: Capsulation of JavaScript by objectification to 'JIMMY_CODEVIEWER'.
-Confirmed Compatibility with WordPress Version 4.8.
+Please upgrade because of fixing bugs and having new futures: Modified 'codeview' shortcodes detecting process to cancel auto tagging and/or remove indents.

 == Changelog ==

 = 1.0.4 =
-*
-:
+* Modified 'codeview' shortcodes detecting process to cancel auto tagging and/or remove indents : June 22, 2017

 = 1.0.3 =
 * Capsulation of JavaScript by objectification to 'JIMMY_CODEVIEWER'